Go Micro is a framework for distributed systems development.

 Message Encoding - Dynamic message encoding based on content-type.
 The client and server will use codecs along with content-type to seamlessly encode and decode Go types for you.
 Any variety of messages could be encoded and sent from different clients.
 The client and server handle this by default.
 This includes protobuf and json by default.

-Request/Response - RPC based request/response with support for bidirectional streaming.
+RPC Client/Server - RPC based request/response with support for bidirectional streaming.
 We provide an abstraction for synchronous communication.
 A request made to a service will be automatically resolved, load balanced, dialled and streamed.
-The default transport is gRPC.

 Async Messaging - PubSub is built in as a first class citizen for asynchronous communication and event driven architectures.
 Event notifications are a core pattern in micro service development.
-The default messaging system is an embedded NATS server.
+The default messaging system is a HTTP event message broker.

-See the docs for detailed information on the architecture, installation and use of go-micro.
+See the examples for detailed information on usage.